SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 - It doesn't affect transactions on-chain.
 - It has read-only access to the storage (state) of the contract.
-- The fact that `query` was invoked is known only to the executing node.
-And to whoever monitors your internet traffic, in case the executing node is on your local machine.
+- The fact that `query` was invoked is known only to the executing node, in addition to whoever monitors your internet traffic, in case the executing node is on your local machine.
 - Queries are metered by gas but don't incur fees.
 The executing node decides its gas limit for queries.
 - Access control: Cannot use `env.message.sender` as it's not a transaction.
 Can use pre-configured passwords or API keys that have been stored in state previously by `init` and `handle`.